Base

 This will install git-ftp and will allow you to deploy your git repository trough FTP.

-Installing git-ftp is especcially handy when your hosting provider (ie shared hosting) doesn't support git and doesn't allow SSH access. git-ftp supports the fallowing protocol's: FTP
+Installing git-ftp is especcially handy when your hosting provider (ie shared hosting) doesn't support git and doesn't allow SSH access. git-ftp supports the fallowing protocol's: FTP, SFTP, FTPS and FTPES (SSL).

 You can find more info on how to configure and use git-ftp here (manual).